mheiges/vagrant-rabbitmq/README.md

 * Clone the project ```git clone git@github.com:mheiges/vagrant-rabbitmq.git```
 * In the project dir run ```vagrant up```

+Optionally, the VM will use the `vagrant-hostmanager` plugin if it is installed.

+    vagrant plugin install vagrant-hostmanager

 ### Installed Services

 #### RabbitMQ